jon-harper/jon-harper.github.io/docs/abs/printing.md

 ### Filtration and Fire Safety

-Temperature control does not have to be built-in to an enclosure, but it should be present for safety.
-An enclosure sufficient heat production (and insulation) may reach temperature that risk electrical fires.
-An enclosure should have a method to monitor the air temperature and automatically cools the air or shut down.
+Temperature control does not have to be built-in to an enclosure, but for safety, it should be present.
+An enclosure with sufficient heat production (and insulation) may reach temperatures that risk electrical fires.
+An enclosure should have the ability to monitor the air temperature and cool the air.
 The most common method of cooling is through an exhaust vent, whether filtered or unfiltered.[^c5]

-Some enclosures have active heating elements to reach very high temperatures; these are uncommon outside of high-end commercial printers.
-For safety reasons, the hobbyist printer design group [VORON Design](https://vorondesign.com/) notably does not allow discussion of active heating methods in their online communities.
+Some enclosures have active heating elements to reach extreme temperatures; these are uncommon outside of high-end commercial printers.[^c7] For safety reasons, the hobbyist printer design group [VORON Design](https://vorondesign.com/) notably does not allow discussion of active heating methods in their online communities.

 Continuous filtration or a venting mechanism is necessary to remove styrene and other VOCs given off by ABS.
 At a minimum, ABS air filtration requires coconut shell (acid-free)[^c6] activated carbon to remove styrene from the air.
-The addition of a HEPA filter also removes larger microplastics that may also be hazardous.
+Adding a HEPA filter removes larger microplastics that may also be hazardous.

 <figure markdown>
 ![The SUAFT air filter](img/suaft_filter.jpg)